UdayKumarBurgula/i18n-using-AngularJS/README.md

   3. Start your server using node server.js
  </pre>

-# To start only client do
+# To start only client
 <pre> npm run dev </pre>
 Browser-sync will also get configured.